 Cultural practices are becoming globalized as people are listening to the same music and watching the same television programs and films.
-The English language is facilitating the spread of cultural values and practices, as are the high levels of migration, refugees and worldwide tourism (p.
-519).
+The English language is facilitating the spread of cultural values and practices, as are the high levels of migration, refugees and worldwide tourism. (p.
+519)

-The internationalization of business, the information age, the internet and foreign policy have become a part of the everyday.
-The Eurocentric paradigm remains a part of the political economy for the Western world.
-Even though much of the culture exported around the world is Western (American culture is still essentially Eurocentric), the Western cultural paradigm is not necessarily the superior cultural paradigm.
-This need to retain cultural richness and individuality has a great deal of significance to one's identity.
+The internationalization of business, the information age, the internet and foreign policy has become a part of the everyday.
+The Eurocentric paradigm yet remains a part of the political economy for the Western world.
+Even though much of the culture exported around the world is Western, predominantly American still essentially Eurocentric, the Western cultural paradigm is not necessarily the superior cultural paradigm.
+Culturally, the need for retaining the richness and individuality has does have a great deal of significance to one's identity.

-Those who object to cultural globalization condemn it for undermining the world's rich tapestry of cultural diversity and potentially producing a less vibrant monoculture that one scholar has described as the eternal yawn of MacWorld (Rourke, 2008).
+Those who object to cultural globalization condemn it for undermining the world's rich tapestry of cultural diversity and potentially producing a less vibrant monoculture that one scholar has described as the eternal yawn of MacWorld.
+(Rourke, 2008)

-Corporate CEOs shape corporate culture and will initiate or influence paradigm shifts in the culture in one direction or the other.
+Corporate CEOs shape corporate culture and will initiate or influence any paradigm shifts in the culture in one direction or the other.
 CEOs are ultimately the people exerting the greatest influence towards shaping corporate culture.
+Corporate managers and CEOs, white and black then will generate any significant changes in the corporate culture within their corporate community.
 These significant changes would include creating an atmosphere that would allow for healthy conflict in the workplace.
 In this way their actions would decrease the perception of racism and allow for African American managers to grow and develop within the corporate community.

-American corporations, banks and businesses also need to take measures to avoid exportation of America's brand of racism and requirements for cultural assimilation that have been required of blacks and other minorities in America.
-Many times in the United States, African Americans have adopted a personal policy of assimilation to gain success in Corporate America, where white American culture is predominant.
+American corporations, banks and businesses also need to take measures to avoid exportation of America's brand of racism and requirements for cultural assimilation that has been required of blacks and other minorities in America.
+Many times in the U.S. African Americans have adopted a personal policy of assimilation to gain success in Corporate America where white American culture is predominant.
 When she contemplated assimilation as a problem for blacks, Hooks (1989) offered this skeptical critique that in America, blacks who assimilate are actually partners in their own oppression.
 Ever skeptical of integration and assimilation she explained that blacks in America who choose to fully assimilate also internalize white supremacy or institutionalized racism.
 She has stated that: